ShadowKnightMK4/OdinSearch/README.md

 # FileInventory

 This is to build myself a better local file search engine that is customizable.
-The OdinSearchEngine project containg the actual code.
+The OdinSearchEngine project within this solution containg the actual code.

 Building a better local file search engine.
 Repo/Project name subject to change